 Read on to learn the key aspects that make an ideal peer support specialist and the roles they take to help clients meet their goals.

-How peer support can improve mental health outcomes and prevent relapses?
+How can peer support improve mental health outcomes and prevent relapses?

 Competencies That a Good Peer Support Specialist Must Have